Energy data sources

 • GAS: cumulative consumption of Gas.
 This is the gas meter reading at a given timestamp.

-Real-time data usually has a granularity between 1 to 10 seconds.
+High Resolution data usually has a granularity between 1 to 10 seconds.
 This range is partly determined by the threshold that determines a change in power to send a new measurement.
 Because the interval of these energy measurements is close to a second, it is referred to as power data.
-So real-time data provides not only electricity data (the use of power over time), but also a power pattern, that enables detection of specific electrical appliances.
+So High Resolution data provides not only electricity data (the use of power over time), but also a power pattern, that enables detection of specific electrical appliances.

 Onboarding NET2GRID hardware